 With the European elections just a few weeks away, we see new opportunities.
+We especially see opportunities around democratisation of the entire process and public ownership of knowledge.
 Together with stakeholders like patients, pharmacists, insurers, doctors, politicians, pharmaceutical companies and the audience we will investigate radical solutions, new ideas and real alternatives.

 We start the night with a talk by Lucien Hordijk, a sort of big pharma for dummies, in which he exposes the powers at play.

 After that, Robin Kok (a CF-patient), Carla Hollak (professor Metabolic Diseases at UMC Amsterdam) and Rob Henning (professor Pharmacology at Groningen University) discuss alternatives.